 - Collection Label – migrate documents into a collection specified by 'Collection Name'.

 - None – do not apply a collection label.
+This will essentially explode all folders, showing all folders and files on the root.

 • Use Cached Items Mapping – use cached item mappings when migrating to Drive.
 (Not applicable for Google to Google migrations)